-To turn off the computer, open the Start menu, click O Power, and then click Shut down.
+To turn off the computer, do the following:

+- For Windows 7: Open the Start menu and click Shut down. - For Windows 10: Open the Start menu, click O Power, and then click Shut down.

 If your computer is unresponsive, you can turn off the computer by pressing and holding the power button for four or more seconds.
-If the computer cannot be turned off, see "Computer stops responding" on page 62 for more information.
+If the computer cannot be turned off, see "Computer stops responding" on page 78 for more information.